 Can sepsis cause dementia?

 Sepsis, specifically severe sepsis or septic shock, can worsen dementia or bring out into the open symptoms that weren’t obvious before the illness.
-Many people with early onset dementia manage quite well and those around them may not have realized there’s a problem until the infection and sepsis changed their daily routines.
+Many people with early-onset dementia manage quite well, and those around them may not have realized there’s a problem until the infection and sepsis changed their daily routines.

 A study published in 2017 looked at more than 20,000 patients with no history of dementia who were admitted to the hospital with sepsis for the first time.
 The researchers found that patients who had sepsis were more likely to develop signs of dementia after discharge.
-The researchers also found that younger age didn’t protect patients from developing dementia.
+The researchers also found that younger age didn’t protect patients from dementia.
 In this study, some patients in their 20s were affected.
 And for all ages, the worse the sepsis, the greater the risk of developing dementia.
-Another study published in 2010 estimates that every year, there may be as many as 20,000 new cases of dementia caused by sepsis.
+Another study published in 2010 estimates that there may be as many as 20,000 new cases of dementia every year caused by sepsis.